secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 Foreword
 --------

-To clarify to anybody reading this, this document is a draft and a work in progress.
-The deadline for motion and musing submission is the 1st of September, which is when the preliminary agenda will be published.
-If you spot something that doesn't make sense, is left out, or otherwise needs correcting, please email <secretary@spanthisworld.com>.

-The motions listed are in no particular order, not the order that they will be in in the final agenda.
+The motions listed here are now in the order they will be in on the final agenda.
+The deadline for submission has passed, and as such if any new motions or musings are received they will be discussed only if there is sufficient time available.
+Nominations for elections may still be received.

 Motions
 -------